19hours/sg-statutes/Acts/Legal Profession Act.md

 [10/91; 40/96; 4/2000; 41/2005; 19/2008]

-(2) The Registrar shall, subject to sections 25A and 25B, thereupon issue to the solicitor a practising certificate authorising him to practise as an advocate and solicitor in Singapore.
+(2) The Registrar shall, subject to sections 25A, 25AA and 25B, thereupon issue to the solicitor a practising certificate authorising him to practise as an advocate and solicitor in Singapore.

 [40/96]

+[Act 40 of 2014 wef 01/01/2015]

 (2A) A practising certificate issued under subsection (2) shall not authorise a solicitor to practise as a locum solicitor unless the practising certificate was issued pursuant to an application by the solicitor in accordance with any rules made under this section relating to practising certificates to practise as a locum solicitor.